scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 ## Cross-site Scripting

-Attacker can execute arbitrary javascript on a user's browser
+Attacker can execute arbitrary JavaScript on a user's browser

 ## Cross-site Request Forgery